Maheshna369/Next-JS-E-Commerce-App/README.md

    yarn install
    ```

-3. **Set Environment Variables:**
+3. **🔧 Configure Environment Variables:**

-   Create a `.env.local` file in the root directory and configure the necessary variables for your application, such as API URLs, database connection strings, JWT secrets, and payment gateway keys.
+   Create a `.env.local` file in the root directory and add the required variables for API endpoints, database credentials, JWT secrets, and payment gateway keys.

-4. **Run the Development Server:**
+4. **🚀 Run the Development Server:**

    ```bash
    npm run dev
    ```

-   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+   Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

-5. **Run the Backend (if applicable):**
+5. **🔙 Start the Backend Server (if applicable):**

-   Navigate to the `backend` directory and start the server:
+   Navigate to the `backend` directory and execute the following:

    ```bash
    cd backend